Skip to Content

 aigon vault is an alias for the same engine as aigon backup.

-Legacy aigon sync without subcommands is deprecated — Pro routes it to the backup engine with a migration hint; use aigon backup for new workflows.
+Legacy aigon sync without subcommands is deprecated — it routes to the backup engine with a migration hint; use aigon backup for new workflows.

 Dashboard (Settings → Aigon Sync)

-With Pro installed and the dashboard running, open Settings and choose Aigon Sync (labeled with PRO in the sidebar).
+With the dashboard running, open Settings and choose Aigon Sync.
 You can:

 • See vault remote, last push/pull, and schedule